HyConSys/MORAI-DriveExample_UDP/README.md

     > py uninstall --purge
     > py install 3.8.10
 - In our case it was 3.14.0rc3
-- Navigate to this polder and make sure the submodule (autonomous_driving) is initialized:
-    > git submodule update --init --recursive
 - Start a python venv:
     > python -m venv .venv
 - Enable script execution in Windows PS: